fdoxyz/visualcosita/src/content/post/swarm2k.md

 The swarm team was able to reconstruct the swarm manager and analyze their data a couple of days later.
 Apparently 100k tasks [were NOT able to be provisioned due to scheduling on failing nodes](https://twitter.com/upthecyberpunks/status/759190678681202689).
 A hell of a ride and probably one of the geekiest Friday evenings I've spent.
 The Docker team and community haven't ceased to amaze me since day 1.

-Totally worth it, and our grain of salt was sent back to the team working on these amazing tools we use every day.
+Totally worth it, and our experiment gave back something to the team working on these amazing tools we use every day.
 In case you want to read more about this, [@chanwit's blog post](https://blog.online.net/2016/07/29/docker-swarm-an-analysis-of-a-very-large-scale-container-system/) goes through some interesting aftermath of the experiment.

 Pura Vida.